-Neil Simonton, LCSW
+Neil Simonton, LCSW (He/Him)

 Neil is a Licensed Clinical Social Work therapist with over ten years of experience working with individuals experiencing depression, anxiety, trauma, and substance use disorders.
 His approach starts with developing a genuine and supportive therapeutic relationship using humor and warmth in a non-judgmental manner to empower change.

 Neil specializes in working with adults and adolescents to manage overwhelming thoughts and emotions, relationship difficulties, and behavioral patterns that get in the way of living the life we want for ourselves.
 Neil uses a relational, mindfulness-based therapeutic style that blends elements of Acceptance and Commitment Therapy, Dialectical Behavioral Therapy, and the NeuroAffective Relational Model™.
 This tailored approach can create new possibilities for exploration and foster changes in perspective and behavior with greater self-compassion and authenticity.